vchat-meme-blip/ai-salvador/FEATURES.md

     - `worlds`: A single document containing the real-time state of all players, agents, and active conversations.
     - `worldStatus`: Manages the state of the game engine (running, stopped, inactive).
     - `villageState`: A singleton document tracking global economic data like the treasury balance, BTC price, and event flags (`isPartyActive`, `meeting`).
-    - `economy`: Manages the virtual economy including:
-      - `portfolios`: Agent and player asset holdings
-      - `transactions`: Complete history of all economic activities
-      - `marketListings`: Active buy/sell orders in the marketplace
-      - `inventories`: Item collections for each player/agent
-    - `news`: Articles and announcements affecting the game world
-    - `meetings`: Scheduled and active meetings with participants and minutes
-    - `events`: Social gatherings and special occasions
-    - `social`: Twitter-style posts, comments, and reactions
+    - `portfolios` & `transactions`: Track the BTC holdings and economic activity of every character.
     - `waitingPool`: Manages users waiting for a slot to open up in the game world.
-    - `memories`: A vector-searchable table where agents store summaries of their conversations and experiences, enabling long-term memory and contextual awareness.
+    - `memories`: A vector-searchable table where agents store summaries of their conversations, enabling long-term memory.

 - **Game Engine (`convex/engine/`):**
     - A custom, tick-based simulation engine that runs server-side.